-China is only country to not resume international adoptions, experts say
+China is one of few countries to not resume international adoptions, experts say

 “The pandemic has impacted the adoption process of thousands of families in different ways,” said Kristen Hamilton, NCFA spokeswoman.
 “From travel bans to government office closures, delays in paperwork processing, and the challenges of completing required social worker visits, just about every adoption that was in process in 2020 or is in process now, has been impacted on some level.”

 Sarah Hansen, international programs director for Madison Adoption Associates, said her agency began pausing applications for its China program in June after receiving news that Beijing had stopped issuing pre-approvals.
-She described adoption paperwork as a “monumental undertaking” that contains expiration dates.
+She described adoption paperwork as a “monumental undertaking.”

 “Thus we felt it was not in our families’ best interests to spend their time and resources doing so if that dossier was not able to be used to pursue the adoption of a child at this time,” Ms. Hansen said.
 “As soon as procedures return to normal in China, we will immediately resume application acceptance.”